LADY IN THE PEW

 A church.

-Or what had once been one.
-He remembered it from childhood—brick walls, a squat white steeple, a little brass bell you could hear three blocks over on Sunday mornings.
-Now it had grown glass wings and sprouted a halo of LED lights that shifted slow through the spectrum: cool blue to migraine purple to the red of fresh blood under skin.
+Sudden clarity came over him—this was his old church.
+No wonder he hadn’t noticed, it looked more like a University now.
+Now it had grown glass wings and sprouted a halo of LED lights that shifted slow through the spectrum: cool blue to migraine purple to the red of fresh blood.
 A signboard out front flashed between a verse from Psalms and an announcement about an upcoming potluck, letters bright enough to burn afterimages on the eye.

 The sight of it stirred something small and sour in him.
 He hadn’t set foot in a church in years.
 Had told himself it was about principle—that it wasn’t the building that connected you to God, it was the Word—but the truth was simpler: he’d let the connection rot.
 Whatever thin thread had tied him to the pews had frayed until it snapped, and once it was gone, it was gone.
 He could read the Bible all day and it would sit in his hands like a foreign manual for a machine he’d never owned.